BasBerk/zwc-dts/themes/github.com/StefMa/hugo-fresh/docs/content/singlepage.md

 title: AGB
 sidebar: true # or false to display the sidebar
 sidebarlogo: logo # From (static/images/logo/)
-include_footer: true # or false to display the footer
+include_footer: True # or false to display the footer
 ---
 ```